New: slightly larger herbal sleep pillows for 2023. Yay!

 People have leaned on local plants, flowers, and herbs to help with sleep for generations.
 Now it's our generation's turn to remember this and to deepen our relationship with local plants.
 The Whidbey Deep Sleep sleep pillow holds the wisdom of many of our ancestors and many beloved wise women.
 Curated by herbalist Lori, and this year Papa Jim helped make them!
 Family magic!
 Try out a sleep pillow, let go of your worries, leaning on local plants for a moment--just see what happens!
 Rihanna of local Feather & Fox in Langley created the bags for us this year.
 So lovely!
 We will refill these bags for half price when you feel like the plants within have run out of magic.

-To use: You can keep the sleep pillow near your bed, squeeze it near your face, and inhale the scent deeply just before bedtime.
-Or you can tuck the herbal sleep pillow into your pillow case or under your pillow, shut your eyes, and breathe deeply a few times until you drift off to sleep.
+To use: You can keep the sleep pillow near your bed (out of reach of young children and pets), squeeze it near your face, and inhale the scent deeply just before bedtime.
+Or tuck the herbal sleep pillow into your pillowcase or under your pillow, shut your eyes, and breathe deeply a few times until you drift off to sleep.
 Most people notice within one or two nights if the sleep pillow works for them.
 It's up to you when and how frequently to use your sleep pillow.

 All of our sleep pillows use only our own dried plants themselves, not essential oils or fragrances, so they're gentle.
 The sleep pillows can be squeezed to reactivate the plant and flower scents, as needed, and they should last for a year or many more, depending on your climate and frequency of use.
 The cotton bags can also be untied and opened to add your own local dried herbs, plants, and flowers, as needed.
 If there are other plants that you consider or suspect will support your sleep, you could some of your own dried plants too.
 If you add plants at any point, make sure they've been grown well away from human-sprayed poisons, dried thoroughly, picked through closely to remove bugs and other unwanted plants and nature bits, and talk to a few local wise women before tucking different plants in.